rschristopher/rschristopher.github.io/src/saving/sovereignty/level-6.md

 | Silver          | ~25–70 HV             | ~1,760°F (960°C)       | Poor: Soft, tarnishes, less durable for stamping. |
 | Gold            | ~20–30 HV             | ~1,947°F (1,064°C)     | Poor: Very soft, expensive, unsuitable for stamping. |

-- **Stainless Steel**: Affordable, corrosion-resistant, and durable, ideal for dog tags or washers.
-Widely available at craft stores or online.
+- **Stainless Steel**: Affordable, corrosion-resistant.
+Widely available.
+Look for grade 306 or better.
 - **Titanium**: Ultra-durable, lightweight, and fire-resistant, but more expensive and slightly harder to stamp.
 Suitable for high-value backups.
-- **Tungsten Stamping Kit**: Use a tungsten or steel stamping kit with letter stamps (e.g., 3mm or 4mm for legibility).
+- **Tungsten Stamping Kit**: Use a tungsten or steel stamping kit with letter stamps.
 Tungsten stamps are harder, ensuring clear imprints on metal surfaces.
-Available at craft stores or online retailers like Amazon.
+Available at craft stores or online retailers.

 Avoid softer metals like aluminum, silver, or gold, which are less durable and harder to stamp legibly.
 Verify material quality to ensure durability standards.

+---

 ## Creating a Metal Seed Backup

-Stamp your 12/24-word BIP-39 seed phrase (from your [Level 5](../level-5) signing device) into stainless steel dog tags or washers.
+Stamp your seed phrase into stainless steel dog tags or washers.
 Generic materials, like dog tags, offer security by allowing you to control the supply chain.
 For example, a solution like [MicroSeed](https://21e15.com/) uses 1" fender washers (quarter-sized) in stainless steel or titanium, but you can achieve the same result with dog tags from craft stores.

 ### Materials Needed
 - **Metal Medium**: